unode/deep-learning-intro/_episodes/01-introduction.md

 ### What sort of problems can't deep learning solve?

-* Where only small amounts of training data is available.
+* Any case where only a small amount of training data is available.
 * Tasks requiring an explanation of how the answer was arrived at.
 * Being asked to classify things which are nothing like their training data.